Anthony Karbo: Deputy Minister

 In April 2017, Karbo was appointed as Deputy Minister for Roads and Highways.
 As Deputy Minister, Karbo chaired the working committee on the Sinohydro deal at the Ministry for Road and Highways, the biggest infrastructure barter in the history of Ghana.
 Karbo has persistently argued for open partnerships as a way of developing Ghana's road infrastructure.

 Personal life and interests

 Karbo is married to Awenlue Kante-Karbo (née Kante) and has three children.
 He is a Christian, born and raised a Catholic and is a devout member of the Lawra Parish of the Catholic Church.
 Besides politics, Karbo actively pursues farming and likes to take advantage of opportunities to engage in communal farming activities with his constituents and thus further consolidating his persona as a grassroots politician.
 Anthony Karbo is generally viewed as pro-African and pro-poor in his beliefs.
 While not rejecting foreign cooperation and assistance, Karbo has often called for economic partnerships which directly benefits the ordinary citizens of African States.

-Supporter of eating dogs

-It was reported in 2017 that increasing demand for dog meat (due to the belief it gives more energy) has led politician Anthony Karbo to propose dog meat factories in three northern regions of Ghana.